jantekb/streamtoolbox-examples/README.md

 - [Wrench for Wowza](https://wowzatoolbox.com/wrench): this tools provides flexible authentication, authorization mechanisms for both your stream consumers and producers.
 Also provides pay-per-minute and pay-per-view solutions and much more.
 - [Measure for Wowza](https://wowzatoolbox.com/measure): log player counts per stream, per streaming technology and per Wowza application using your own predefined SQL queries into your database
+- [Clamp for Wowza](https://wowzatoolbox.com/clamp): add captions to your live streams on-the-fly from a text file.
+This can be used for service information, advertisements, etc.

 ## Examples for Wrench